NiamulAnkon/NiamulAnkon/README.md

 ## 🎮 Competitive Gaming
 - PUBG Mobile Esports player
 - Playing in **ELxMPO ESPORTS** as a **IGL** in esports competitions.
 - Gaming fuels my creativity in coding — building tools for players and teams.
+- Also Known as ATHECAL.

 ---